def-codes/the-better-thing/src/meld-demo/hashtags.md

 - Are implementations?
 - If not, how are they discovered?
 - We must determine how each item best fulfills each protocol

+## Typify protocol

+Not exactly like classify, but to provide a prototype via instance.

+But in a concrete world, all instances are prototypes.

+There would be no need for such a protocol unless templates could speak for instances.
+Then an instance may demand the right to more direct representation.

+## Fish browsing

+The element is a given.
+That's how interpreters are cherry-picked.

+Does that mean that something doesn't get shown at all unless there's an element matching one of its effective types?

+Yes, but, all elemental things have elements.

+What would be the effects?

+The effect of saying that things would not have an overarching default element, and that unless the rules specified one (which they can't because they are conjunctive and mutually ignorant), would have the effect of driving things towards the physical types.
+Towards claims that they have such and such traits.

+A *tell* is a trustworthy claim that didn't need to be made.

+In a DOM environment, the elements are those of documents.

+Luckily, everything the system knows about has been turned into data (“datafied”).
+And data has a few fundamental elements.
+Fewer, indeed, than documents.

+As with browsers themselves, a MELD system can have its local preferences asserted in the usual way.

+But some semi-official defaults may exist in the form of built-in mappings.

+## But how do you start from element?

+first you don't want it
+now it's first-class, with children

+A poem about element.
+I wanted to be agnostic about it because I didn't see a non-conflicting way of asserting it, such that we could replace the default behavior.

+But you must say, about what node are these assertions true?

+Most of them supposedly have semantics.

+Moreover, they mean things in the domain of documents and applications.

+Or let's say documents and spaces.

+So the natural pairing between HTML element names and semantics that map (more or less) to some term naming its Class.

+A class to which anything may belong.

+There is nothing stopping you from making any claim about this class, nor from asserting that any of “your” terms, terms from your domain, belong to that class, are instances of it, and even extend it.

+Keep that in mind when setting up terms for territorial fights over treatment of element.